-Did you know that a winter wedding in the Smoky Mountains is also more economical?
-January, February, and the first two weeks of March are considered off-season for our tourist town.
-This means lower pricing for both lodging and wedding venues, along with less traffic congestion!
-It also means better availability for venues with the best reputations.
-These venues, like our beloved Honeysuckle Hills typically book most weekends a year or more in advance during the months of April through Thanksgiving.
+Did you know that a winter wedding in the Smoky Mountains is sometimes more economical?
+Some dates in December and January are considered off-season by wedding venues.
+This means better availability for venues with the best reputations.
+These venues, like our beloved Honeysuckle Hills typically book a year or more in advance during the months of April through Thanksgiving.
 But winter is a different story, usually the slowest time of the year for weddings and booking last minute.
 There are some exceptions, however.
 If you’re planning a wedding around holidays like New Year’s Eve, Valentine’s Day, or the President’s Day weekend, those should be planned with more urgency.
-The year 2020 is filled with unique numerology, too, so the 02-20-2020 date will fly out the door.
-(Yes, Honeysuckle Hills is already booked that day.)
+February of 2022 has many unique palindrome dates (dates that read the same both forward and backward.)
+Wedding venues in the Smoky Mountains are expected to be busier than usual in February 2022.

 How do you choose your winter wedding venue?
 Each wedding venue or chapel in the Smoky Mountains has a specialty.
-If photography is high on your list, let us (Regina and Sierra) at Honeysuckle Hills show you how beautiful you really are.
+If photography is high on your list, let us (Regina and Abi ) at Honeysuckle Hills show you how beautiful you really are.
 We have experience with the art of lighting, posing, and making you feel comfortable in front of a camera.
 Our post-production techniques will delight you, too!
 During the ceremony when you’re putting the ring on his or her finger, you may feel like your chin doesn’t look quite right.
 We’ll choose the best image in that series to reduce that double chin, along with other little things you may never know we’ve done before the images are delivered.
 The posing is more controlled the rest of the session to highlight your best angles and features.
 Couples also enjoy our Signature Art Collage, where two or more of your images are blended together to tell the story.
-We’ll also combine our favorite images with short video clips for a Highlight Slideshow like this one for Nikkie and Wes who married here in January 2019.
-We’re both members of the Professional Photography Association, giving further trust that your images are of the highest importance.
-Regina, a Master Photographer through PPA, has been featured in two different PPA loan collections, including the cover for 2003.
-Sierra is currently working toward her Master of Photography degree with PPA.
-Who knows?
-She may even use one of your images for the required print submission…
+We’ll also combine our favorite images with short video clips for a Highlight Slideshow like this one for Nikkie and Wes who married here in January of

 Most wedding chapels and venues offering elopements will squeeze in as many as they can during the day.
 We prefer to do things a lot differently with our elopement packages.
 We dedicate our time to only one wedding on any given day.
 (I can’t imagine how we’d make each person special if we had several every day!)
 This means if the weather is sour, we can offer rescheduling the start time of your ceremony.
 And while we do have a cozy warm chapel indoors, we know how important those outdoor images are to you.
 If you’re a horse lover, you’ll especially enjoy having your photographs made with Sugar and Ben!